getify/Functional-Light-JS/manuscript/ch2.md

 But here we highlight a principle we only briefly introduced in Chapter 1: declarative code communicates more effectively than imperative code.

-Declarative code -- for example, the destructuring in the former `foo(..)` snippet, or the `...` operator usages -- focuses on what the outcome of a piece of code should be.
+Declarative code (for example, the destructuring in the former `foo(..)` snippet, or the `...` operator usages) focuses on what the outcome of a piece of code should be.

-Imperative code -- such as the manual assignments in the latter snippet -- focuses more on how to get the outcome.
+Imperative code (such as the manual assignments in the latter snippet) focuses more on how to get the outcome.
 If you later read such imperative code, you have to mentally execute all of it to understand the desired outcome.
 The outcome is *coded* there, but it's not as clear because it's clouded by the details of *how* we get there.

 The earlier `foo(..)` is regarded as more readable, because the destructuring hides the unnecessary details of *how* to manage the parameter inputs; the reader is free to focus only on *what* we will do with those parameters.
 That's clearly the most important concern, so it's what the reader should be focused on to understand the code most completely.